Before We Get Started...

-As your retrieving it every once in awhile give it a sharp jerk upward and then go back to the slow methodical retrieval.
+As you retrieve jig every once in a while give it a sharp jerk upward and then go back to the slow methodical retrieval.

 Mix and match the retrieval methods as you see fit.
 I prefer to start with the more aggressive retrieves first to get the aggressive ‘reactive striking’ bass to commit.
 Then I’ll slow it down and use the shake or swim methods.
 Does that make sense?
 Good.